top of page

 The oldest stories knew this.

-The shepherd who watches a storm gather over a mountain range.
-The child who sees frost on a window for the first time.
+Consider the shepherd who watches a storm gather over a mountain range.
+Or the child who sees frost on a window for the first time.
 The painter who returns to the same landscape until it finally gives up its secret.
 These are not passive experiences.
-They are acts of attention — and the awe they invite is the thing that keeps the attention alive.
+They are acts of attention—and the awe they invite is the thing that keeps the attention alive.

 Awe lives closer than we tend to think.